Foso/Jetpack-Compose-Playground/docs/material/card.md

 # Card

 !!! info
-    This is the API of version 1.0.0-alpha12.
-Newer versions may have a different one
+    This is the API of version 1.0.0-beta01.

-Card is the implementation of a CardView in Compose
+Card is the equivalent of a CardView in Compose

 ```kotlin
  @Composable fun CardDemo(){